elbosso/expect-dialog-ca/docs/buildpki.md

 `../sign_request.sh`

+Again - choose the right kind of certificate to be issued - this time, that will be intermediate.
 When this is done, a file named deliverables_<whatever you choose as CN for your intermediate CA>.zip. is created.
 Now you have to change directory into the directory that holds